-This course will build on existing self-management models but will be targeted to the unique health care needs of individuals with SCI.
-The course will be led by trained volunteers with SCI, and run as an online course..
+This course builds on existing self-management models but will be targeted to the unique health care needs and concerns of individuals with SCI.
+This 8-week course will be led by trained volunteers with SCI, and run as an online course..

-The goal of the Empowerment Project is to improve the health and quality of life of individuals with SCI by:
+The overarching goal of the Empowerment Project is to improve the health and quality of life of individuals with SCI by:

-Improving access to, and satisfaction with knowledgeable primary care providers throughout the life span.
+Improving access to and satisfaction with knowledgeable care providers throughout the life span.

-Minimizing unnecessary tests and treatment, including re-hospitalization and emergency room visits, thereby decreasing healthcare costs.
+Minimizing unnecessary tests and treatment, re-hospitalization and emergency room visits, thereby decreasing healthcare costs.